 For veterans of my blog and books, you already know this recipe, so forgive the repetition.
 But it’s buried on my recipe page, and I feel it deserves a bit of spotlight.
 My favoritest ever, most super duper cut-out cookie recipe made it into both of my cookbooks because I’ll never use another.
 Don’t ever ask me to change it.
 Not only does it taste so good that I’ve seen people at parties hide these cookies in their pockets before the stash disappeared (really, their pockets), but it holds the cookie cutter shape flawlessly and bakes beautifully.
 It’s thick with an interesting texture, not too crunchy, not too soft.
 No spreading, no burned bottoms, no poofs or bubbles.
 It’s freezable, roll-able, bake-able.
 Paired with my favoritest ever, most super duper royal icing recipe, you get decorated cookie perfection.
 Am I being a tad overdramatic about my cookie recipe?
 Nope.
 Not one bit.

-I have the original recipe posted HERE, now about six years old, along with my royal icing, cake and frosting recipes.
+I have the original cut-out cookie recipe posted HERE, now about six years old, along with my royal icing, cake and frosting recipes.
 And of course, this recipe is in Sugarlicious.
 But I’ll repost it below with some more notes.
 Check out my whole collection of decorated cookies from this blog HERE.

 world’s best recipe for cut-out cookies